ShadTheShadow/CHI/README.md

 HTML/CSS: For structuring and styling the website.
 JavaScript: For interactive elements and user interface enhancements.
 GitHub Pages: For hosting and deploying the website.

+*All pictures and bios were approved for public use*